-2.3.4.2.2 Construction Camp
+2.3.4.4 Construction Camp

-Affiliates of the Applicant anticipate constructing two separate geothermal power plants (the Black Rock Geothermal Project and the Morton Bay Geothermal Project) concurrently with ENGP, which will increase regional peak workforce and may require temporary housing and facilities for construction workers affiliated with ENGP and the two other projects.
-These potential construction camps would be used by personnel working on the construction of the proposed ENGP, Black Rock Geothermal Project, and Morton Bay Geothermal Project.
-Three potential areas have been identified for use as construction camps, as shown on Figure 1-4.
-Because of the possible need, the temporary camp locations are included as part of the Project and may be located east of Gentry Road and south of Sinclair Road (APN 020-120-054) and east of Gentry Road and north of Kuns Road (APN 020-120-056 and APN 020-120-057).
+Affiliates of the Applicant anticipate constructing two additional geothermal power plants (Elmore North Geothermal Project and Black Rock Geothermal Project) concurrently with Morton Bay Geothermal Project, which will increase regional peak workforce and may require temporary housing and facilities for construction workers affiliated with MBGP and the two other projects.
+These potential construction camps would be used by personnel working on the construction of the Black Rock Geothermal Project, Elmore North Geothermal Project, and MBGP.
+Three potential areas are identified for use as construction camps.
+Because of the possible need, the temporary camp locations are included as part of the Project and may be located east of Gentry Road and south of Sinclair Road (APN 020-120-054), east of Gentry Road and north of Kuns Road (APN 020-120-056 and APN 020-120-057).